 Think about using a less risky form of pain relief.
 If you want to use an amber teething necklace:

 - supervise your child as they wear it

-- remove the necklace whenever you leave your child alone (even if it’s only for a short period of time)
+- remove the necklace whenever you leave your child alone (even if it’s only for a short period)